Octopus Ethnographic, LLC

-Octopus Ethnographic, LLC provides training, research, evaluation, grant, and writing collabs on storytelling and social change.
+Providing training, research, evaluation, grant, and writing collabs on storytelling and social change.
+We have a constellation of collaborators throughout the United States.

 Stuck Community Acupuncture - Working with a Justice oriented Mobile AcuDetox project to tell the stories of systems change impact for funding and public education.